Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects likely impacting the region.
-Key initiatives include The Merewether Residences, Westfield Kotara Mixed-Use Redevelopment, Kotara Transport Oriented Development Precinct, and Broadmeadow Place Strategy.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified five projects potentially impacting the region.
+Key projects are The Merewether Residences, Westfield Kotara Mixed-Use Redevelopment, Kotara Transport Oriented Development Precinct, and Broadmeadow Place Strategy.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.